top of page

 cross section showing internal components

+You have a product idea.
+It includes a microcontroller, a couple of sensors, and maybe an app.
+You can picture it working.
+You can almost feel the enclosure in your hand.
 But can you describe the firmware update mechanism?
-The power budget under peak load?
+What about the power budget under peak load?
 What happens when the BLE connection drops mid-transfer?
 Which side of the HW/SW boundary owns the calibration logic?
+These questions often arise six months later, during EVT, when it’s expensive.

 The Gap Between Two Toolkits